NeriRos/weather-site/README.md

 - Using Prisma for database management for its simplicity and flexibility.
 - Sqlite as lightweight database - all data exists in the api and this site just shows it.
 - ContextProvider for state management because its simple and easy to use.
-- Node cron for scheduling tasks.
+- Vercel for hosting and scheduling tasks.

 **Architecture**

-- Cities and Forecasts are different apis for better separation of concerns.
+- Cities and Forecasts are different modules for better separation of concerns.
-- Running cron jobs as child_processes to avoid blocking the main thread.
+- Running cron jobs in Vercel to avoid blocking the main thread and easy management.

 ## Getting started